AdorableRedPanda/di-react-redux/README.md

 # di-react-redux

-As a frontend developer, I have one most painful side in React everyday life.
+As a frontend developer, I have one most painful side with the widespread practice of using state managers in React applications - it's not about rerenderings, different state managers wars or bundle sizes.

-This issue often comes up in casual conversations or job interviews so, I understand, it is a burning question for many developers.
+This issue is a common topic in casual conversations and job interviews, indicating that it is a significant concern for many developers.

 I'm going to focus on the problem associated with the common practice of using a state manager in React applications - not about any specific state-manager, but about approaches of its usages.

 ## Average React state-management app troubles

-Let's begin by considering a diagram of a React application.
+Let's begin by considering a diagram of a React application (without having to delve into the mundane code of yet another to-do list).

 ![arbitrary react app using store diagram](img/before_tree.png)